tpalko/freshbeats-pi/README.md

 freshbeats-pi
 =============

-Know what you own.
+Own what you own.
 Keep it fresh.